tickBit/Amiga-Battleship/README.md

 # Battleship game for AmigaOS 3

 Classic battle ship game with simple AI for AmigaOS 3.x.
-This is fixed version.
 If all the resources are found and can be intialized, there shouldn't be any bugs.
 However, if some needed resources can't be opened or allocated, the game might still behave strangely.

 To position a ship, first click once on a ship, then simply move mouse to the grid and when a position to place a ship is found, click there.